Niobe Fritillary (Argynnis niobe)

 6360 M

 I suspect this is a male, based on what I could recall from seeing the upperside.
 The unh is a beautiful blend of beige and pale orange, with (unusually for the specimens I see in the far south of France) black edging to the markings, which adds to its appeal.
 The famed basal black spot is absent, but it is just possible to see two black pin-pricks within the yellow spot.
-It is the southern form eris.
+It is the southern subspecies eris.

 140